 \$ Matches the previous regexp as long as it is at the end of a line.
-For example, foos matches the string foo as long as it is at the end of a line. [] Contains a character set to be used for match-

-.
-1 Contains a character set to be used for match-

-ing, where the other special characters men-

-tioned do not apply.
-The empty string is

-automatically part of the character set.
-For

-example, [a.b] matches either a or . or b or

-the empty string.
-The regexp c[ad]r matches

-strings beginning with c and ending with r,

-with any number of a's and d's in-between.

-The characters - and ^ have special meanings inside character sets. - defines a range and ^ defines a complement character set.
-For example, [a-d] matches any character in the range a to d inclusive. matches any character except a or b.

-\ Quotes the special characters.
-For example, $$

-matches the character (that is, has lost its
+For example, foo\$ matches the string foo as long as it is at the end of a line. [ ] Contains a character set to be used for matching, where the other special characters mentioned do not apply.
+The empty string is automatically part of the character set.
+For example, [a.b] matches either a or . or b or the empty string.
+The regexp c[ad]r matches strings beginning with c and ending with r, with any number of a's and d's in-between.
+The characters - and ^ have special meanings inside character sets defines a range and ^ defines a complement character set.
+For example, [a-d] matches any character in the range a to d inclusive. matches any character except a or b. \ Quotes the special characters.
+For example, \ matches the character (that is, has lost its special meaning).

-special meaning).

-\| Specifies an alternative.
-For example, ab\|cd matches either ab or cd.
+Specifies an alternative.
+For example, ab \ | cd $\backslash |$ matches either ab or cd.

-\(, \) Provides a grouping construct.
-For example, ab\(cd\|ef\) matches either abcd or abef.
+Provides a grouping construct.
+For example, \(, \) ab\(cd\|ef\) matches either abcd or abef.